keyboardio/Chrysalis/FOCUS_API.md

 **Colors Section**

-Commands to read/write the color palette and colorMap from the raise to change it`s static colors
+Commands to read/write the color palette and colorMap from the raise to change it's static colors

 [palette](#palette)